timmy3233/Telegrambot/replit.md

-# Telegram Bot Project
+# Telegram AI Tattoo Consultant Bot

 ## Overview

-This is a Python-based Telegram chatbot application built using the `python-telegram-bot` library.
-The bot provides basic command handling, automated message responses, and includes essential features like rate limiting and error handling.
-The application follows a modular design pattern for easy extensibility.
+This is a Python-based Telegram chatbot application that serves as an AI-powered tattoo consultant.
+The bot uses OpenAI's GPT-4o model to provide professional tattoo advice in Russian, covering aspects like style, placement, care, and other important tattoo considerations.
+Built using the `python-telegram-bot` library with modern async/await patterns.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Bot language: Russian
+Specialization: Tattoo consultation and advice

 ## System Architecture